Darya Ekamasova

-Darya Nikolaevna Ekamasova (Дарья Николаевна Екамасова; born 20 May 1984) is a Russian theater and film actress.
+Darya Nikolaevna Ekamasova (Дарья Николаевна Екамасова; born 20 May 1984) is a Russian theatre and film actress.
 Her film credits include Once Upon a Time There Lived a Simple Woman (2011), Free Floating (2006) and Celestial Wives of the Meadow Mari (2012).
 She was also featured in the television mini-series Kuprin.
 Yama (2014).
 In the fifth and sixth seasons of The Americans (2017-2018), she plays the role of Sofia Kovalenko.
+She had a supporting performance in the American film Anora (2024), directed by Sean Baker which won the Academy Award for Best Picture.

-Biography
+Early life

-Darya Ekamasova was born in Moscow, Russian SFSR, Soviet Union.
-After music school Darya Ekamasova entered directly on the course of the Russian University of Theatre Arts (Workshop Aleksandr Porokhovschikov).
+Ekamasova was born in Moscow, Russian SFSR, Soviet Union.
+After music school she attended the Russian University of Theatre Arts (Workshop Aleksandr Porokhovshchikov).

-Roles in theater
+Theatre

-Daria made her debut in the play, Vladimir Ageev "Captive Spirits" as Lyubochka Mendeleeva (Playwright and Director Center n/p A. Kazantsev and M. Roshchin).
-Darya Ekamasova Teatr.doc playing in the play "Life is good", which received the Special Jury Prize Dramatic Theatre National Theatre Award "Golden Mask" in 2010 and the play "18th Hour".
+Ekamasova made her debut in Vladimir Ageev's play "Captive Spirits" as Lyubochka Mendeleeva (Playwright and Director Center n/p A. Kazantsev and M. Roshchin).
+She also appeared in the plays "Life is Good", which received the Special Jury Prize Dramatic Theatre National Theatre Award "Golden Mask" in 2010; and "18th Hour".